 See recipe card for quantities.

-How to Make Dairy Free Pumpkin Muffins
+How to Make Pumpkin Spice Muffins with Streusel Topping

-Ya - why not?
 If you are short muffin liners, why not make your own.
 To make your own cut squares out of parchment paper that measure 6 inches on all sides.

 Once you have your squares cut out, use water to dampen them slightly.
 Take about 3 squares at a time and push them in to the bottom of a muffin pan.
 Place a glass on top of the square liners to mold them in to the shape of the muffin tray.
 You will need to find a glass that fits in the muffin pan hole.
 Let sit for about one hour.
 Remove glass and separate the home made liners placing them in individual muffin sections in preparation for the muffin batter.